Marketing Web3

 Inventory Management

 It is one application that may greatly benefit from the usage of blockchain.
 For example, by implementing blockchain into inventory management, businesses may drop things from inventory as traditional shopping carts do.
 Still, they can also purchase replacement stock when pre-defined criteria are met.
-This ensures that the online business never runs out of items while preventing extra inventory from accumulating.
+This ensures the online business never runs out of items while preventing extra inventory from accumulating.

 Ownership of Digital Assets